7 Things You’re Doing That are Only Hurting Your Conversions

 In a nutshell, these practices help you control user attention to influence them towards more conversions.
 By knowing how to resonate with audiences, you can easily improve ecommerce conversion rates for your online brand.

-According to a survey conducted by BrightLocal, 85% of consumers trust online reviews and consumers treat it like a personal recommendation.
+According to a survey conducted by BrightLocal, 85% of consumers trust online reviews and consumers treat them like a personal recommendations.

 Investing in collecting customer data and feedback is one way to increase your ecommerce conversion funnel.
 Customer data allows you to understand the journey of your customers on your website – from the moment they click on the landing page to the time they abandon your website or complete a profitable action.

-The data you gather will guide you in improving your web pages, contents, and marketing campaigns, and ultimately increase your conversions.
-You can also be assured that the data or feedback that you have gathered is reliable because they came from legitimate sources.
+The data you gather will guide you in improving your web pages, content, and marketing campaigns, and ultimately increase your conversions.
+You can also be assured that the data or feedback that you have gathered is reliable because it came from legitimate sources.

 Here are some examples for you that you might want to try on how to collect your customer data and feedback;